SNeilson/simple-book-api/README.md

 ## 🚀 Get Up and Running in 5 Minutes

-This is a simple demo book API
+This is a simple demo book API that allows you to view, create, update and delete books and run two simple unit tests using mocha, should, sinon and supertest.

 1. **Install the node_modules**